ZhuMuMu0216/MLOps/README.md

 4. During developing the code, we use [pdb](https://docs.python.org/3/library/pdb.html) to debug, use [loguru](https://loguru.readthedocs.io/en/stable/) to make logging and use [wandb](https://wandb.ai/site/) to tracking our training results and hardware performance.

-5. We use [Unit testing](https://skaftenicki.github.io/dtu_mlops/s5_continuous_integration/unittesting/) to test individual parts of your code base to test for correctness.
-Besides, we use the [GitHub actions](https://skaftenicki.github.io/dtu_mlops/s5_continuous_integration/github_actions/) to automate the testing, such that it is done every time we push to our repository.
-If we combine this with only pushing to branches and then only merging these branches whenever all automated testing has passed, our code should be fairly safe against bugs.
+5. We use [unit testing](https://skaftenicki.github.io/dtu_mlops/s5_continuous_integration/unittesting/) to validate the correctness of individual parts of the code base.
+Additionally, we use [GitHub Actions](https://skaftenicki.github.io/dtu_mlops/s5_continuous_integration/github_actions/) to automate the testing process, ensuring it is triggered every time we push code to our repository.
+By adopting a workflow where code is merged only after all automated tests have passed, we can ensure our codebase is reasonably protected against bugs.

 6. We use the [Google Cloud Plantform](https://cloud.google.com/cloud-console?utm_source=google&utm_medium=cpc&utm_campaign=emea-dk-all-en-dr-bkws-all-all-trial-b-gcp-1707574&utm_content=text-ad-none-any-DEV_c-CRE_677656980138-ADGP_Hybrid+%7C+BKWS+-+MIX+%7C+Txt+-+Management+Developer+Tools+-+Cloud+Console-KWID_43700078358185187-kwd-296393718382-userloc_1005023&utm_term=KW_google+cloud+console-NET_g-PLAC_&&gad_source=1&gclid=Cj0KCQiA4rK8BhD7ARIsAFe5LXLNoBoJp6f8pX0X5ogMNQCTAIyH8VKE2te_VqQxpq0sPcrNSnFwap0aAgcjEALw_wcB&gclsrc=aw.ds&hl=en) during the whole project and It's really a powerful platform made by Google.
-We use [Google Cloud Build](https://cloud.google.com/build?hl=en) for CI/CD automation, then upload the built images to [Google Cloud Container Registry](https://cloud.google.com/artifact-registry/docs), and finally host the model-training jobs and API services on [Google Cloud Run](https://cloud.google.com/run?hl=en).
-The trained model weights and dataset will be saved in a Cloud Storage bucket.
+We use [Google Cloud Build](https://cloud.google.com/build?hl=en) to build docker image, which are then uploaded to [Google Cloud Artifact Registry](https://cloud.google.com/artifact-registry/docs).
+Finally, [Google Cloud Run](https://cloud.google.com/run?hl=en) hosts the model-training jobs and the API services.
+The datasets and the trained model weights are saved in a Cloud Storage Bucket.

 7. We use the [EVIDENTLY AI](https://skaftenicki.github.io/dtu_mlops/s8_monitoring/data_drifting/) to monitor data drifting and target drifting of our application.
 Each time we call the API, the backend automatically saves the attributes of the images we have used in a JSON file to the bucket in Cloud storage.
 In the end, we compare the saved data with our training data to check for drifting.